Video of fatal Chicago police shooting of 13-year-old Adam Toledo is released to the public

 CHICAGO — Video of Adam Toledo’s fatal shooting by a Chicago police officer was released to the public Thursday afternoon, more than two weeks after the 13-year-old was killed following a foot chase in a Little Village alley, igniting anger in the neighborhood and leaving the city on edge.

 The materials were published on the website of the Civilian Office of Police Accountability shortly after 2:30 p.m.
-CDT.
+Central time.

-They were expected to include images from at least one responding officer’s body-worn camera.
-COPA had announced Wednesday it would make the video public, along with third-party video, police radio recordings and police reports.
+They included images from officers’ body-worn cameras, along with third-party video, police radio recordings and police reports.

+The video from the body-worn camera of the officer who fires the shot captures the instant Toledo was struck, moments after the officer begins chasing the teen down the alley.

+In that body camera video of the shooting officer — identified in police reports provided by COPA as Ogden District tactical unit Officer Eric Stillman — he pulls up in the alley in his police vehicle, gets out and starts running south.

+A lawyer for Stillman, the officer who fired the shot, Tim Grace, said in his viewing, Toledo had a gun at the time he was confronted.

+“At this point the officer was faced with a deadly force situation and all attempts to deescalate had failed,” Grace wrote in an emailed statement, adding that nonlethal force would not have been effective or safe for the officer.
+“The officer had no place to take cover or concealment, the gun was being (orientated) in his direction and he was left with no other option.”

-Toledo was shot in the chest in the early-morning hours of March 29, police have said, after officers responded to gunshots near 24th Street and Sawyer Avenue.
-The video was expected to show the moments leading up to the teen’s death, as well as the shooting itself.
+Toledo was shot in the chest in the early morning hours of March 29, police have said, after officers responded to gunshots near 24th Street and Sawyer Avenue.

-The Chicago Tribune is reviewing the footage, and this story will be updated with details.

 The release came after Mayor Lori Lightfoot held a news conference Thursday on the video, where she called it “excruciating” to watch.